What is Continuous Improvement?

 When To Use Continuous Improvement

 Sacrificing quality can rarely be justified by the ability to do something faster or cheaper.
-To maintain quality standards while cutting time and cost, companies turn to continuous improvement.
+To maintain quality standards while cutting time and cost, companies turn to Lean ways of working, including continuous improvement.

 By observing continuous improvement best practices, companies can figure out ways to continue business as usual while analyzing improvement opportunities along the way.